Hierarchical Correlation Clustering and Tree Preserving Embedding: Correlation Clustering and Minimax Dissimilarities

-Finally, inspired from the tight connection between single linkage and minimax distances, we study the use of minimax distances with correlation clustering.

-Mimimax distances are usually defined on nonnegative pairwise dissimilarities, a requirement that is mainly used for an Euclidean embedding.
-However, in the case of possibly negative dissimilarities, we may use a similar trick to Theorem \ref{thm:agg_shift}.
-As shown in Lemma \ref{lemma:minimax_invariant}, minimax paths are invariant w.r.t. the shift of the pairwise dissimilarities $\mathbf D$.
+Minimax dissimilarities have been so far solely used with nonnegative pairwise dissimilarities.
+In the case of possible negative dissimilarities, we may use a trick similar to Proposition \ref{thm:agg_shift}.
+As shown in Lemma \ref{lemma:minimax_invariant}, minimax paths are invariant w.r.t. the shift of the pairwise dissimilarities.

 \begin{lemma} Consider graphs $\mathcal G(\mathbf O,\mathbf D)$ and $\mathcal G^\alpha(\mathbf O,\mathbf D^\alpha)$, where the pairwise dissimilarities (edge weights) in $\mathcal G^\alpha(\mathbf O,\mathbf D^\alpha)$ are shifted by constant $\alpha$, i.e., $\mathbf D^\alpha_{i,j} = \mathbf D_{i,j} + \alpha$.
 Then, the minimax paths between every pair of objects $i$ and $j$ are identical on graphs $\mathcal G(\mathbf O,\mathbf D)$ and $\mathcal G^\alpha(\mathbf O,\mathbf D^\alpha)$. \end{lemma}